Are you Compliant with SF HCSO?

-- Are required to obtain a valid San Francisco business registration certificate
+- Are required to obtain a valid San Francisco business registration certificate; and

-- Are a for-profit business with 20 or more employees or a non-profit with 50 or more.
-(This includes all employees whether they work in or out of the city)
+- Are a for-profit business with 20 or more employees or a non-profit with 50 or more (the employee count includes all employees whether or not they work in the city)

-SF HCSO includes financial compliance around an Employer Spending Requirement by assigning a minimum health expenditures on behalf of all covered employees (those who’ve been employed for more than 90 days and regularly work at least 8 hours per week in SF).
-The rates, which vary by your company size are below:
+SF HCSO includes financial compliance around an Employer Spending Requirement.
+Minimum health expenditures are required on behalf of all covered employees (those who’ve been employed for more than 90 days and regularly work at least 8 hours per week in SF).

 - Large Employers

 For Profit w/ 20-99 employees: $2.20 per hour payable